-If you want to have a satisfying and fulfilling freelance career it’s really important to have clients that you enjoy working with – because there’s no point in leaving a (horribly unfulfilling, tedious but secure) full-time job to still be miserable at work!
-A great client is a rare and wonderful thing but not as hard to find as you might think.
-Let me show you how:
+If you want a satisfying and fulfilling freelance career it’s really important to have clients that you enjoy working with – because there’s no point in leaving a (horribly unfulfilling, tedious but secure) full-time job to still be miserable at work!
+A great client is a truly wonderful thing and they’re actually not as hard to find as you might think.

 How to get great clients